tickBit/Amiga-Battleship/README.md

 # Battleship game for AmigaOS 3

 Classic battle ship game with simple AI for AmigaOS 3.x.
 This is fixed version.
-There are still bugs, but the game should start and be playable.
+If all the resources are found and can be intialized, there shouldn't be any bugs.
+However, if some needed resources can't be opened or allocated, the game might still behave strangely.

 To position a ship, first click once on a ship, then simply move mouse to the grid and when a position to place a ship is found, click there.